• Products

 1. Select a Data source field.
 The data source field specifies the location of the data in the import configuration.

-2. Select an Assets Attribute to map with the Data Locator.
+2. Select an Assets Attribute to map to the data source field.

 3. Use the Object Mapping (Assets Query Language (AQL)) column to enter AQL that maps the label of the reference to a placeholder for the data locator.